 Arrange to have a friend or family member drive you to and from the surgery.
 You will not be allowed to have a taxi take you back home.
 Have this person stay with you for the first one to two days after the surgery.
 Also, arrange to have them take care of children and pets.

 Few Days Prior

 Change batteries for the TV remote and fully charge both cellular and cordless phones, as well as any iPods or laptop computers.
 Arrange necessities such as tissues, TV remote, books and magazines, medications, water, and trashcan next to the bed.
 Do all the laundry, including sheets for the bed.
 Set aside loose pants with an elastic waistband, along with several loose-fitting button-down shirts for both the day of surgery and the first few days afterward.
-Prepare soft, easy-to-eat foods ahead of time such as Jello, soup, or applesauce.
+Prepare soft, easy-to-eat foods ahead of time, such as Jello, soup, or applesauce.

 Day of Procedure

 Do not eat or drink anything after midnight the day of your procedure.
 Take a long, hot shower to shave and wash your hair.
-Do not wear any deodorant, perfume, jewelry or makeup on the day of surgery.
+Do not wear any deodorant, perfume, jewelry, or makeup on the day of surgery.
 Leave contact lenses at home.
 Bring warm socks, as the pre-op room will be cold.

-It is tempting to consider an elective surgery such as a breast augmentation procedure to not be as serious as a medically necessary procedure.
+It is tempting to consider an elective surgery such as a breast augmentation procedure not as serious as a medically necessary procedure.
 The truth is that patients who follow all of the pre-op instructions will not only be less uncomfortable following the procedure but will heal faster and with better results.